Computational Paths -- An approach in the $LND_{EQ}-TRS_{2}$ system: Computational paths

-In the previous subsection, we have seen a system of rewrite rules that resolves reductions in a computational path.
 When we talk about these kind of systems, two questions arise: Every computational path has a normal form?
 And if a computational path has a normal form, is it unique?
 To show that it has a normal form, one has to prove that every computational path terminates, i.e., after a finite number of rewrites, one will end up with a path that does not have any additional reduction.
 To show that it is unique, one needs to show that the system is confluent.
-In other words, if one has a path with 2 or more reductions, one needs to show that the choice of the rewrite rule does not matter.
+In other words, if one has a path with $2$ or more reductions, one needs to show that the choice of the rewrite rule does not matter.
 In the end, one will always obtain the same end-path without any redundancies.
+Full proof of these requirements can be found at \cite{Anjo1},\cite{Ruy2},\cite{Ruy3},\cite{RuyAnjolinaLivro} and \cite{dershowitz}.